The Outer Worlds Companions guide – where to find them and how to use them effectively

 - Where do you find Parvati?: Saltuna Cannery, Edgewater (the largest building on the map, proceed to the top via the elevator).

-- How to recruit Parvati: Parvati joins your entourage after speaking to Reed Tobson for the first time.
+- How to recruit Parvati: Speak to Reed Tobson, who you’ll find talking to Parvati when you first see her.
+Simple as that!

-- Companion Quests: “Drinking Sapphire Wine” (Dock at Groundbreaker with Parvati in your party).
-This leads to the companion quest “Don’t Bite the Sun” if you convince her to ask out the engineer.
+- Companion Quests: “Drinking Sapphire Wine” (Dock at Groundbreaker with Parvati in your party), and “Don’t Bite the Sun” (depending on how things go for Parvati in the previous quest).

 - Companion Special Ability: Overload (Parvati slams down her hammer creating a blast wave that shocks enemies and stuns automechanicals).